Timoth37/TD7_A4_CloudComputing/README.md

 # Dockerisation d'une application Flask et de sa base de donnée

+### Initialization

+Create a folder named "TD6_Docker" on your host.
+In this folder, open a command line tool and run the command :
+"git clone

 ### Get the mongo and python image from Docker Public Registry